 - Ultimately it’s your responsibility to get your tax return filed so you need to make sure you can rely on the person you choose to file your return;

-- It’s another cost for your business and, depending on what stage you’re at, you may want to avoid spending the money especially if you feel confident that you can tackle things yourself.
+- It’s another cost for your business and, depending on what stage you’re at, you may want to avoid spending the money.
+This is especially so if you feel confident that you can tackle things yourself.

 - Unless you have a recommendation, it can be worrying to sign up to an accountant and feel confident you can trust them with your personal affairs.

 Ultimately, the decision to use an accountant, or not, is entirely up to you.
-If you do decide to hire one, then make sure you ask the right questions before you commit, that way you’ll have peace of mind you’ve chosen the right person.
-And you leave yourself plenty of time before the tax return deadline to engage your chosen professional.
-You’ll often find accountants are inundated with client work during January and may not be able to accommodate a last-minute request to do tax returns for new clients.
+If you do decide to hire one, then make sure you ask the right questions before you commit.
+That way you’ll have peace of mind you’ve chosen the right person.
+Plus, you leave yourself plenty of time before the tax return deadline to engage your chosen professional.
+Be aware, however, accountants are inundated with client work during January.
+Therefore, they may not be able to accommodate a last-minute request to do tax returns for new clients.